Close

 b) Consolidated Numbers

-As permitted under the provisions of the Companies Act, 2013, the Board does not propose to transfer any amount to general reserve and has decided to retain the entire amount of profit for the Financial Year 2021-22 in the profit and loss account.
+As permitted under the provisions of the Companies Act, 2013 (the Act), the Board does not propose to transfer any amount to general reserve and has decided to retain the entire amount of profit for the financial year 2022-23 in the profit and loss account.

 ICRA maintained the Company's long term rating of AAA with stable outlook.
 The Company continues to optimise its efficiency in inventory management and cash flow by selling excessive bullion as and when necessary.

 The Jewellery Division of the Company was successfully operating customer acquisition schemes for jewellery purchases for many years.
-When the Companies Act, 2013 (the "Act") became substantially effective on 1st April 2014, the Company had around seven lakh subscribers contributing to these schemes.
-However, these schemes were exempt under the Companies Act, 1956 relating to acceptance of public deposits, as such schemes were not covered in the definition of deposits.
-Under the Act and the Rules made thereunder (‘Deposit Regulations') the scope of the term "deposit" was enlarged and therefore a view was taken that the jewellery purchase schemes offered by the Company to its customers would be treated as public deposits.
+When the Companies Act, 2013 became substantially effective on 1st April 2014, the Company had around seven lakh subscribers contributing to these schemes.
+However, these schemes were exempt under the Companies Act, 1956 relating to acceptance of Public Deposits, as such schemes were not covered in the definition of Deposits.
+Under the Act and the Rules made thereunder (Deposit Regulations) the scope of the term "Deposit" was enlarged and therefore a view was taken that the jewellery purchase schemes offered by the Company to its customers would be treated as Public Deposits.
 Thereupon, the Company discontinued fresh enrolment of subscribers and initiated steps to close the erstwhile customer schemes, which were wound down in August 2014.

-Under the Deposit Regulations as amended from time to time, a company is permitted to accept deposits subject to applicable provisions, to the extent of 10% of the aggregate of the paid-up share capital, securities premium account and free reserves from its Members & 25% of the aggregate of the paid-up share capital, securities premium account and free reserves from the Public after prior approval by way of special resolutions passed by the Members in this regard.
+Under the Deposit Regulations as amended from time to time, a company is permitted to accept Deposits subject to applicable provisions, to the extent of 10% of the aggregate of the paid-up share capital, securities premium account and free reserves from its members and 25% of the aggregate of the paid-up share capital, securities premium account and free reserves from the public after prior approval by way of special resolutions passed by the members in this regard.
 Requisite approval was obtained from the Members of the Company and a new programme for customers to purchase jewellery (under the Jewellery Purchase Plan) was launched in November 2014 in compliance with the Deposit Regulations.

-(c) whether there has been any default in repayment of deposits or payment of interest thereon during the year and if so, number of such cases and the total amount involved- (i) at the beginning of the year : Nil (ii) maximum during the year : Nil (iii) at the end of the year : Nil
+(c) whether there has been any default in repayment of Deposits or payment of interest thereon during the year and if so, number of such cases and the total amount involved:

 There have been no material changes and commitments for the likely impact affecting financial position between the end of the financial year and the date of the Report.